 See them up close and hear their stories.
-Like, how the Center’s official greeter, a bald eagle named Volta, got his name after an unfortunate encounter with a power line.
+Like, how the Center’s oldest resident, a 30+ year-old bald eagle named Volta, got his name after an unfortunate encounter with a power line.
 You’ll learn what twist of fate brought Boris, Oliver, Spirit and the others to this sanctuary for sick and injured raptors, and how their brethren are faring in the wild.

 Finish your visit on a relaxing ¼-mile walk on the Center’s nature trail, through unique muskeg habitat and the nearby the Indian River.
 Listen and watch carefully, as you might even spot a “non-resident” bird on this outing.

 About 85% of the injuries seen each year are related to humans.
 That any of these wild birds are rescued, and rehabilitated, is due to humans, too.
 The Center traces its origins to 1980, when some friends cared for an injured eagle in a local backyard.
 After more birds and more people got involved, the rescue effort found its first home — a dilapidated tool shed on the Sheldon Jackson College campus.
 Today it’s a modern facility and the largest bird treatment center in Alaska, drawing tens-of-thousands of visitors each year.